InformaticsMatters/fragnet/orchestration/README.md

 _combination_ (or _build_).
 You define the graph you want to deploy using a copy of the parameter template file.

+**Deploy** essentially ensures the compute instances are _started_, the graph container is stopped and then everything brought to life with your chosen graph.

     $ source setenv.sh
     $ cd ansible
     $ cp parameters.template parameters
     [edit your 'parameters' file]
     $ ansible-playbook -e '@parameters' playbooks/fragnet/deploy.yaml

 ## testing the (MolPort) graph
 You can test the Fragnet service **molport** deployment